mattermost-community/mattermost-plugin-circleci/docs/slash-commands.md

 # Slash Commands

-After your System Admin has configured the CircleCI plugin, run /circleci account connect in a Mattermost channel to connect your Mattermost and CircleCI accounts.
+After your System Admin has configured the CircleCI plugin, run `/circleci account connect` in a Mattermost channel to connect your Mattermost and CircleCI accounts.
-By default, the commands use the project set by /circleci config, unless a specific project is specified by the argument `--project <vcs/org-name/project-name>` (possible on all commands).
+By default, the commands use the project set by `/circleci config`, unless a specific project is specified by the argument `--project <vcs/org-name/project-name>` (possible on all commands).

 ## Connect to your CircleCI account